zephyrgreene/dota_tooltips/README.md

 Ability: Any Spell granted to a hero by their skill points.
 (E.g. Zeus and Earthshaker activate their passives from using their abilities)

+<h3>Other standardizations/h3>

-Other standardizations would be to feature a guiding light to word usage, as this mod isn't limited to in-game knowledge it could be used as a quick to view guide to the framework of how things work.
-Overall, this should be simple and limited, but for many Alt-Texts I have a "Can Target?" list to help with complex interactions of spells.
+This would be to feature a guiding light to word usage, as this mod isn't limited to in-game knowledge it could be used as a quick to view guide to the framework of how things work.
+Overall, this should be simple and limited, but for many Alt-Texts I currently have a "Can Target?" list to help with complex interactions of certain spells.

 Examples: